 An enforcement officer is any Town employee or agent of the Town with the authority to enforce any provision of the Dundee Property Maintenance Code, Land Development Code, and Town Ordinances.
 The code enforcement division currently consists of one code officer.
-The Town of Dundee contracts with the City of Haines City to provide the Code Enforcement Officer.
+The Town of Dundee contracts with Polk County to provide the Code Enforcement Officer.

 What Is The Process?

-Code Enforcement in the Town of Dundee is primarily a complaint-driven process but violations that are noted by Town staff will be investigated and considered for enforcement action on case-by-case basis.
-An inspection is scheduled within one to two business days.
+Code Enforcement in the Town of Dundee is primarily a complaint-driven process, but violations that are noted by Town Staff will be proactively investigated and considered for enforcement action on case-by-case basis.
+An inspection is scheduled within one to five business days.

-If the complaint cannot be verified, the investigation comes to an end and the case is closed.
-If the complaint appears valid, the Code Enforcement Officer may take photographs and makes notes to document what they witnessed.
+If the complaint cannot be verified upon inspection or a period of investigative monitoring, the case will most likely be closed.
+If the Code Enforcement Officer determines the violation is valid, they will take photographs and make notes to document what they witness and send notification.

 Any violation of this code that is punishable as an infraction shall be subject to a fine in the following amounts: